LiquidSalonDao/liquid-salon-docs/docs/PCD.md

 #### Borrow

-Users can lend stablecoins and borrow LUSD via PCD.
-For example, Users can lend USDC and borrow LUSD at a 1:1 ratio.
-PCD provides isolated lending markets, that allow users to adjust their risk tolerance according to the collateral they decide to use. **There is no interest rate and borrow fee related to LUSD borrowing.**
+Users can lend stablecoins and borrow lsUSD via PCD.
+For example, Users can lend USDC and borrow lsUSD at a 1:1 ratio.
+PCD provides isolated lending markets, that allow users to adjust their risk tolerance according to the collateral they decide to use. **There is no interest rate and borrow fee related to lsUSD borrowing.**

 #### Repayment